AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 (Condition 1 AND Condition 2 AND Condition 3) is TRUE;

-The following example takes the value in `dependentid` field as input and sets the value of the `Relation` field to the output of the `Relation` argument of the `getDependent` form data model service.
+The following example takes the value in `dependentid` field as input and sets the value of the `Relation` field to the output of the `Relation` argument of the `getDependent` Form Data Model service.

 ![Set-value-web-service](assets/set-value-web-service.png)

-Example of Set Value rule using form data model service
+Example of Set Value rule using Form Data Model service

 >[!NOTE]
 >
->In addition, you can use Set Value of rule to populate all values in a drop-down list component from the output of a form data model service or a web service.
+>In addition, you can use Set Value of rule to populate all values in a drop-down list component from the output of a Form Data Model service or a web service.
 However, ensure that the output argument you choose is of an array type.
 All values returned in an array become available in the specified drop-down list.

 ### [!UICONTROL Show] {#show}